 Resident fish losses from hydropower dam construction have not been determined for most of the Columbia River Basin other than in the Flathead and Kootenai rivers as the result of the construction of Hungry Horse and Libby dams.
 The 2014 Program recommended development of a standardized methodology for resident fish habitat loss assessments to serve as an approach for guiding resident fish loss mitigation, but this has yet to occur.

-Number of measures total: Nine
+Number of measures total: Nine Number of measures that have made progress: Six

 Sturgeon Strategy